 Meanwhile, the company, while not failing, was not exactly increasing its market share.
 A year after my hiring, as various malfunctioning gauges and oscillators deep in the company’s back room―repair orders years old and somehow forgotten without consequence―gathered dust and the company barely made payroll, the aging owner of the business, now retired, sold the company to a toothy, back-slapping, 40-something guy with a hard-on for the Denver business world.
-I disliked him immediately: his ambitious ideas for the company threatened to disrupt my narcotic anomie.
+I disliked him immediately: his ambitious ideas for the company threatened to disrupt my torpor.
 Shortly after taking over, and to my great indignation, he accused me (correctly) of being a “clock-watcher,” and I therefore had no alternative but to be affronted and terminate my employment.

 As I’ve written, I drifted from one job after another after that.
 Then one day I decided that if I wanted a car; an apartment larger than a storage locker; furnishings beyond a table, chair, mattress, and a few pieces of United States Marine Corp dinnerware; and an attractive girlfriend who expected a boyfriend with a modicum of financial stability, I’d have to consider my career options with an iron practicality.
 I’d have to get into what was all the rage in the early eighties.
 I’d have to get into computers!